 3 Days at Banff National Park

 Heading to Banff?
-In this 3 days at Banff National Park itinerary and guide we’re sharing tips about the park, where to stay, the best things to do, and where to eat!
+In this 3 days in Banff itinerary and guide we’re sharing tips about the park, where to stay, where to eat, and things to do in Banff!

 Banff National Park may be the prettiest place in the world.
 From it’s beautiful mountains, to stunning blue lakes, to glaciers, to waterfalls, it’s truly a slice of heaven.
 We had dreamt of visiting Banff for years and made the long drive from Seattle this summer to explore its beauty (you can read all about our trip here).
 It really is as gorgeous as it appears in photos and we cannot wait to go back and explore more!